Words from Happy Clients!

 Management Consultant, Bob Sobolewski Consulting

-“I have had the chance to work very closely with Kim over the last 10 years with CBIA and now at the Connecticut Society of CPAs.
+I have had the chance to work very closely with Kim over the last 10 years with CBIA and now at the Connecticut Society of CPAs.
 I love the way she thinks.
 She is innovative, creative, and strategic thinker.
 When we are together great energy and ideas always come to life.
 She cares about bolstering the significance of small businesses in our state and reducing the mental health stigma.
 We need more hard-working and motivated people like her sharing positive and inspiring messages.”

-Bonnie Stewart, Executive Director, Connecticut Society of CPAs
+Bonnie Stewart, Executive Director, Connecticut Society o

 KIM SIROIS PITA, Founder

 After working as a newspaper editor, chamber of commerce marketing manager and press secretary in U.S. Congress, Kim Sirois Pita spent 17 years building The Pita Group, a successful and respected multi-million-dollar marketing agency with a range of clients, including Fortune 500 companies, state departments and nonprofits.
+In 2013, she founded Pita Peaces, where she develops and launches integrated marketing strategies for startups, nonprofits and manufacturers.
+For two years, she led New England FIRST, a preK-12 robotics program, through the pandemic as its interim executive director.

 The mother of two teenagers and two cats, Kim lives in Old Saybrook and writes a column for the Old Saybrook Neighbors Magazine several times a year.
+She is currently working on a novel and 23 Ways to Love Your Mental Health due out at the end of 2023.